varunsarath/Speech-Enhancement/README.md

 4. v_snrseg,v_maxfilt,v_activlev- functions from the VOICEBOX toolbox which we use to compute segmental SNR.
 Cited in report.
 5. stoi.m- function to compute STOI, cited in report.

-Alternatively, we include a single Jupyter notebook with a MATLAB kernel where all the methods can be seen and run.
+Alternatively, we include a single Jupyter notebook lined with a MATLAB kernel where all the methods can be seen and run.
 This file is named 'All Methods Combined.ipynb'

 Link to the recording of the presentation- https://drive.google.com/file/d/164GVmfMkrh6gjlmRDjyWM_ONxoOlQ0gy/view?usp=share_link